Developing diverse lay and ordained leaders from the communities we serve

 Sharing our stories in new and different ways, including through digital media

-This priority group has focused upon encouraging a culture of story sharing across the Diocese, delivering a series of workshops to over 120 people across the Diocese on how to use digital media.
-The group is developing an exciting partnership with Cheltenham Festivals for the next three years.
+We have focused upon encouraging a culture of story sharing across the Diocese, delivering a series of workshops to over 120 people across the Diocese on how to use digital media.
+We have been developing an exciting partnership with Cheltenham Festivals for the three years.

 Being advocates for human flourishing, through initiatives which combat injustice, environmental destruction, exclusion and isolation

 Contact: Revd Cate Williams, Diocese of Gloucester

-This priority group is working on four main areas: Environment; Mental Health; Inclusion; and Community Engagement.
+This priority has four main areas: Environment; Mental Health; Inclusion; and Community Engagement.
 Each area has a project lead.

 Environment: led by Revd Arthur Champion, looking at combating environmental destruction.

-Inclusion: Revd Sue Greatorex is helping to explore how better we can include people both within our churches and partnership in our neighbourhoods.
+Inclusion: Revd Sue Greatorex is helping to explore how we can include people both within our churches and partnership in our neighbourhoods.
 This area also includes specific areas of work such as homelessness, and welcoming refugees and asylum seekers.

 Community engagement: Revd Cate Williams is exploring with others how insights from Asset Based Community Development (ABCD) can help us deepen relationships with local communities in life-giving ways.

 Using sport, music and art to build relationships and share the Christian faith

 Contact: Nikki Seville, Project Leader of Christian Arts Festival.
-Nikki is to provide a network and index of artists/performers/workshop leaders for all the arts to enable churches and other organisations to host creative arts events – available on the Christian Arts Festival website with a link from the Diocese creative arts section.
-Resources with guidance from Paul Hobbs, Christian Visual Artist, are now available on this website to aid event’s organisers to put on arts events in their churches across the Diocese.
-The Christian Arts Festival in partnership with the Diocese is to present a one day free Festival of Stars in Whaddon, North Cheltenham Saturday, 13 June 2020.
+Nikki has provided a network and index of artists/performers/workshop leaders for all the arts to enable churches and other organisations to host creative arts events – available on the Christian Arts Festival website with a link from the Diocese creative arts pages.
+Resources with guidance from Paul Hobbs, Christian Visual Artist, are now available on this website to aid event organisers to put on arts events in their churches across the Diocese.
+The Christian Arts Festival in partnership with the Diocese presents a one day free Festival of Stars.
 The next large Christian Arts Festival ‘EDEN’ will take place in Cheltenham and Gloucester 25 April – 9 May, 2021.
 Visit the Creative Arts page